Codecademy/docs/content/html/concepts/semantic-html/terms/rt/rt.md

 ---
 Title: '<rt>'
-Description: 'Provides information for East Asian typography such as pronunciation, translation, or transliteration.'
+Description: 'Provides support for East Asian typography such as translations, pronunciation, or transliteration.'
 Subjects:
   - 'Web Development'
   - 'Web Design'